 At age twenty-four I rededicated my life to Christ and answered the call to preach.
 I began Bible College and was offered a position as an associate pastor in the city where we lived.
 Ministry captivated me; it defined me.
 I became consumed with being a good pastor and preacher.
 It became my identity.

 As I continued my education I was drawn into the world of academia.
 During college and seminary, I became enamored by academics.
 Without even realizing it, the pursuit of knowledge began to define me.
 The degrees on the wall became my identity.

+Then one day Jesus showed up and wrecked my life.
 Even though I was preaching, and studying, and pastoring, and doing all the things I thought I was supposed to be doing, I had made Jesus a supplement.
 He was an add-on to my interests and ambitions.
 That encounter with Jesus changed everything about my life.